microcks/microcks.io/content/documentation/guides/avro-messaging.md

 * The *"old-fashioned one"* that is about putting raw Avro binary representation of the message payload,
 * The *"modern one"* that is about putting the Schema ID + the Avro binary representation of the message payload (see [Schema Registry: A quick introduction](https://www.confluent.io/blog/kafka-connect-tutorial-transfer-avro-schemas-across-schema-registry-clusters/)).

 This guide presents the 2 options that we will call `RAW` or `REGISTRY`.
-Microcks is by default configured to manage the `RAW` options so that it does not depend on any external dependency to get you starting.
+Microcks is by default configured to manage the `RAW` options so that it does not require any external dependency to get you starting.
 If you want to stick with this option, we first step below is obviously optional.

 ## 1. Setup Schema Registry

 Microcks has been successfully tested with both [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) and [Apicurio Registry](https://www.apicur.io/registry/).
 Both can be deployed as containerized workload on your Kubernetes cluster.
 Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentations.

 When connected to a Schema Registry, Microcks is pushing the Avro Schema to the registry at the same time it is pushing Avro encoded mock messages to the Kafka topic.
-That way, Event consumers may retrieve Avro Schema from the registry to ne able to deserialize messages.
+That way, Event consumers may retrieve Avro Schema from the registry to be able to deserialize messages.

 ![Avro Kafka Mocking](/images/avro-kafka-mocking.png)